tarwn/lessthandot-hugo/blogs/content/posts/2008-12-10-the-ten-most-asked-sql-server-questions-1.md

 **NOT EXISTS**

-NOT EXISTS doesn&#8217;t have the problem that NOT IN has.
+NOT EXISTS doesn't have the problem that NOT IN has.
 Run the following code

 sql
 SELECT * FROM testjoin j